One unit of credit equals four semester hours.

 BUS 469 Department of Business Mentoring

 Provides career exposure for junior and senior business majors.
 Students meet in small groups with a professional in a business field of interest and complete tasks to learn more about a potential career and the qualities leading to success.
-Tasks include resume preparation, job shadowing, networking and interviewing, Students must apply before the mid-September deadline.
-Course begins in the Fall Term and P/NP credit is earned in the Spring Term.
+Tasks include resume preparation, job shadowing, networking and interviewing.
+May be repeated for credit.
+Students must apply before the midSeptember deadline.
+Course begins in the Fall Term, and P/NP credit is earned in the Spring Term.

 BUS 470 Seminar in Special Topics